We are Covid compliant according to OSHA guidelines.

 How to Replace a Bathroom Exhaust Fan: A Step-by-Step Guide for the Handy (and Brave)

-So, your bathroom exhaust fan sounds like a lawn mower, barely does its job, or worse—it's completely given up.
+So, your bathroom exhaust fan sounds like a lawn mower, barely does its job, or worse—it’s completely given up.
 Don’t sweat it (or let the steam linger!).
-Replacing a bathroom exhaust fan is easier than you think, even if you’re not exactly Bob the Builder.
+Replacing a bathroom exhaust fan is easier than you might think, even if you’re not exactly Bob the Builder.
 With the right tools, a little patience, and this handy guide, you’ll have a shiny new fan keeping your bathroom fresh in no time.

 Why Replace Your Bathroom Exhaust Fan?